Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * Item action position both must not be enabled for index actions.
 * Item action icons flag must not be disabled if item action style is configured to use icons only.

-### Referred application

-* The imported application must have a name.
-Use the real name of the bundle being imported.
-* Please specify the minimum version for the dependency.
-The minimum version must conform to the pattern `x.y.z`.
-* Please specify the maximum version for the dependency.
-The maximum version must conform to the pattern `x.y.z`.
-* The minimum version must not be greater than the maximum version.
-* You need to specify the URI of the imported application's model file.

 ## Model layer

 ### Data object